-Students participating in the PSEO program at Bethel are not responsible for tuition, the Student Association fee, course fees, or books.
-These fees will appear on the student account and then be credited or removed.
-PSEO students are responsible for the following, including but not limited to: room, board, parking permits, library fines, and traffic fines (if applicable).
+Students participating in the PSEO program at Bethel are not responsible to pay for the enrollment deposit, tuition, the student association fee, course fees, and books.
+Fees for tuition, the student association fee, and course fees will appear on the student account and then will be credited or removed.
+PSEO students are responsible for the following, including but not limited to: room, meal plans, parking permits, campus store charges, library fines, and traffic fines (if applicable).
 Specific questions regarding the PSEO program should be directed to the Office of Admissions.